rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-files-product-actions/index.rst

 ''''''''''''''''''
 All objects within a container must be deleted before the container itself can be deleted.
-Multiple containers allow for better threading of the deletion scrips.
+Multiple containers allow for better threading of the deletion scripts.

 Deleting a container is a permanent action and cannot be reversed.